Cigarette taxes in the United States: History

 Although cigarettes were not popular in the United States until the mid-19th century, the federal government still attempted to implement a tax on tobacco products such as snuff early on in its history.
 In 1794, secretary of the treasury Alexander Hamilton introduced the first ever federal excise tax on tobacco products.
 Hamilton's original proposal passed after major modifications, only to be repealed shortly thereafter with an insignificant effect on the federal budget.
 Even though Hamilton's tax on tobacco failed, tobacco taxation continued to play an important role in American history.

 On July 1, 1862, the United States Congress passed excise taxes on many items including tobacco.
 This occurred as a result of the Union's increasing debt during the American Civil War and the federal government's need for additional revenue.
 After the war, many of these excise taxes were repealed but the tax on tobacco remained.
 In fact, by 1868 the federal government's main source of income came from these lingering tobacco taxes.

-Despite the excise tax of the Federal government, states did not ratify a tobacco excise tax until well into the 20th century.
+Despite the excise tax of the federal government, U.S. states did not ratify a tobacco excise tax until well into the 20th century.
 In 1921, Iowa became the first state to pass a tobacco excise tax at the state level in addition to the federal tax.
 Other states quickly followed suit, and by 1950, 40 states and Washington D.C. enacted taxes on cigarette sales.